Implementing Protocol Abstraction in Python for Legacy Instruments

 payload_len = struct.unpack_from(">H", self._buffer, length_start)[0]

-# land short of the real frame boundary on every valid frame.
+# terminator/checksum offsets land short of the real boundary every time.

 expected_len = (header_idx + len(self.spec.header) + self.spec.payload_length_size